Exotic Vietnamese fruits to eat while in Vietnam

 Beside all Vietnamese Fruits & flavors i’ve mentioned in this post, there are a large variety of popular fruit in Vietnam you must try for a healthier holiday.
 Some of the exotic fruits I didn’t mention in the list of 20 tropical fruits including:

-Coconut (Dừa)
+- Coconut (Dừa)

-Papaya (Đu Đủ)
+- Papaya (Đu Đủ

-Of all Vietnamese fruits, there are an array of tropical tastes, either originates to Vietnam or South-East Asia or thriving due to its varied semi-tropical climate.
+Of all fruits, there are an array of tropical tastes, either originates to Vietnam or South-East Asia or thriving due to its varied semi-tropical climate.
 These fruits are a part of the Vietnamese culture, offering variety of flavors from the sweet and juicy to the uniquely tangy.

 Fruit seasons in Vietnam are depending on the region.
 Some fruits are available throughout the year but are considered especially delicious during specific times.
 Certain trees produce a larger yield in particular seasons, while other fruits only appear during specific periods.